 Return to Florence in the late afternoon.

-Start the day with a view of Florence from Piazzale Michelangelo in which stands a copy of David, followed by a guided tour of the Brancacci Chapel.
+Start the day with a visit to the Church of Santa Maria Novella, followed by a guided tour of the Brancacci Chapel.
 The Brancacci Chapel contains Renaissance frescoes by Filippo Lippi and Masaccio, the latter of which were copied by Michelangelo while receiving his artistic training.
-Continue to the Basilica of San Spirito, a pre-eminent example of Renaissance architecture and which contains numerous works of Renaissance art including a crucifix sculpted by Michelangelo.
-Delight in a guided tour of the basilica and its artistic masterpieces.
+Continue to Piazzale Michelangelo, in which stands a copy of David, for a spectacular view of Florence.

 Enjoy lunch in Settignano, a hillside town which produced many Renaissance sculptors and in which Michelangelo lived with another sculptor and his wife in a farmhouse, now known as Villa Michelangelo.

 After lunch, pay homage to the great artist at the Franciscan Church of Santa Croce, Michelangelo’s final resting place.